Symmetric Central Configurations in the Concave 4-Body Problem with Two Pairs of Equal Masses: Main results

 If $m\neq 1$, we suppose that $m_1=m_4=1$ and $m_2=m_3=m$.
 Substituting the masses and \eqref{q1234} into \eqref{originalcceq} and after some simplification we obtain six equations

 From the sum of the first two equations, we have

 which implies $\lambda =(m+1)/4$.
-Substituting it into the third and the fourth equations we have
+Substituting it into the third and fourth equations, we have

 which implies $a=b=2$ since $m\neq 1$, contradicting to the assumption.
 Almost in the same way, we derive the same contradiction when $m_1=m_3=1$ and $m_2=m_4=m$.
-Therefore, the only way to deposite the masses is $m_1=m_2$ and $m_3=m_4$, as shown in Figure \ref{isotri}. \end{proof}
+Therefore, the only way to deposit the masses is $m_1=m_2$ and $m_3=m_4$, as shown in Figure \ref{isotri}.